 What we don’t: Not a class leader in weight or ventilation.

-Nemo’s Dagger has long been considered one of the most livable lightweight backpacking tents on the market, and the new OSMO version offers a similarly competitive mix of weight and roominess.
-We brought the two-person version to Patagonia for testing, where it held its ground impressively well in violently strong winds and rocky terrain.
+Nemo’s Dagger has long been considered one of the most livable lightweight backpacking tents on the market, and the latest Osmo version offers a similarly competitive mix of weight and roominess.
+We brought the two-person model to Patagonia for testing, where it held its ground impressively well in violently strong winds and rocky terrain.
 It’s not the lightest option available at just over 4 pounds all in, nor is it a class leader in weather protection and ventilation.
-But all of the updates were well-executed, and the Dagger remains one of the most comfortable and well-equipped options for two backpackers.
-Below we outline our experiences with the Dagger OSMO 2P.
+But all of the updates were well executed, and the Dagger remains one of the most comfortable and well-equipped options for two backpackers.
+Below we outline our experiences with the Dagger Osmo 2P.
 To see how it stacks up to the competition, see our article on the best backpacking tents.

 Table of Contents

 Weight and Packed Size